AI and Ageism

 It will shift what is most valued in the job market.

-There will be increasing polarisation between those lower paid roles that require physical engagement to deliver the work and those lower paid roles that are clerical in natured.
+There will be increasing polarisation between those lower paid roles that require physical engagement to deliver the work and those lower paid roles that are clerical in nature.
 Tradespeople, personal service aspects of social and health care and engineering repair are examples where hands-on interaction with people or physical assets is required.
 Although AI can support the efficiency and effectiveness of the work, we are a long way from a robot repairing a leak, mending a window or helping somebody with personal hygiene as they become progressively immobile.
 On the other hand, lower paid clerical, administrative and retail roles which often provide entry level experience as a pathway to a managerial or professional are going to continue to disappear at an alarming rate.
 Whether it is the loss of bank clerks or shop workers in the current phase, we can envisage that the next wave will close the call centres and bring us to lights out warehouses.

 The challenge for people, as they progress through their careers and get older, is that, to make the transition to new work, they will need to learn new skills and build experience in new roles.
 However, there is a huge bias against training older people or developing them into new roles.
 The march of AI is likely to reinforce the trends that means that it’s more and more difficult for older people to get work.